Step 3

 FAQs for Providers and Facilities

-On June 1, 2022, a new and improved Vermont DNR/COLST form takes effect.
+On June 1, 2022, the updated Vermont DNR/COLST form took effect.
 Watch the video below to learn more about how the form was updated and the best practices for completing these orders with patients.

 Should a patient's code status be documented on the DNR/COLST form even if they are a full code?